M-Hernandez2/p_t_data/README.md

 Code and excel files used

-place to hold all my files for downloading and making visualizations for historic and projected p & t data
+excel files of data used

+code for creating time series and statistical distribution >> data vis

+code for creating sample space >> data vis